Enthusiasm is the fire within

 Look for the good in all situations

-Creating a habit of looking for the positive side of things in any situation will greatly improve your resiliency in any unpleasant situation.
+Creating a habit of looking for the positive side of things will greatly improve your resiliency in any unpleasant situation.
 It will also strengthen and enhance your optimism for being more motivated in the things you do.

 Revisit past successes in your life

 There will come times when you find it difficult to stay motivated and enthusiastic.
-Simply recall some time in your past when you were able to step up to the challenge and succeed.
-Think of times when you were at the top of your game, when you were really feeling great about your accomplishments.
+Recall some time in your past when you could step up to the challenge and succeed.
+Think of times when you were at the top of your game when you were really feeling great about your accomplishments.
 This will keep you from feeling discouraged and unmotivated.

 Surround yourself with happy people

-People who are able to lift their own spirits are probably able to lift yours too!
+People who can lift their own spirits are probably able to lift yours too!
 Associating with people who are upbeat, enthusiastic and positive will dramatically affect your emotional state.
 Laughter, happiness and enthusiasm are contagious, so spend time around these types of people.

 Be respectful and polite to others

 Apply the ‘Golden Rule’ to all people you meet.
 Do to no one the things you dislike, and always do to others what you would want them to do to you.
-If you are feeling sad and unenthusiastic, go and do something good for someone else, it’s the quickest and surest way to get the positive boost you are looking for.
+If you feel sad and unenthusiastic, go and do something good for someone else, it’s the quickest and surest way to get the positive boost you are looking for.

 Exercise and get plenty of sleep